Teach The World

 | Jan |

-The US President, Richard Nixon, announces his intention to run for re-election in November.
+On 7th January US President Richard Nixon announces his intention to run for re-election in November.

 The former Cunard liner Queen Elizabeth is badly damaged by fire in Hong Kong harbour on Sunday, 9th January.

-On the same day UK coal miners begin a seven-week strike, following the failure of pay negotiations with the National Coal Board.
+On the same day 280,000 UK coal-miners begin a national seven-week strike, following the failure of pay negotiations with the National Coal Board.

-Unemployment in the UK passes the 1 million mark for the first time since the 1930s.
+On 20th January the Prime Minister Edward Heath announces that unemployment in the UK had passed the 1 million mark for the first time since the 1930s.

 In Londonderry, Northern Ireland, British troops fire on a crowd of civil rights marchers, killing thirteen people and wounding seventeen more (a 14th man later dies of his injuries).
 The day on which this occurs, 30th January, becomes known as Bloody Sunday.